AlexanderLill/PokemonGoers-group6/README.md

 The objective of this section is to highlight the good support for modern JavaScript in Node.js.

 ## ES2015

 "ES" stands for "ECMAScript".
 "ECMA" is the standards body that standardizes JavaScript.
-"ECMAScript" is the official name of JavaScript inside of its standard.
-"ES2015", often also called "ES6", introduces many new features to the language.
+"ECMAScript" is the official name of JavaScript and the name refers to the language inside the standard.
+"ES2015", formerly called "ES6", introduces many new features to the language.
 In recent months the version of V8 included with Node.js began to support more and more ES2015 features.
 According to the feature test on  [kangax.github.io](http://kangax.github.io/compat-table/es6/) Node.js version 6 supports 92% of the ES2015 specification.

 ## 7 useful ES2015 features

+In the following persents 7 useful ES2015 features for Node.js development.

 ### Property Shorthand